TonyBlonigan/sqlTemplateR/README.md

 ### Tags

 While column activation is simple, there are other common changes that are better accomplished with tags.
-A tag is any string between these guys: ì<>.î Here are a few examples:
+A tag is any string between these guys: ‚Äú<>.‚Äù Here are a few examples:

 * \<duns_nbr\>
 * \<corpDivCd\>